iVitalz – Developing an “Uber for Health”

-The non-medical section of Teledoctor is led by Kelvin and Wilfred.
+The non-medical section of iVitalz is led by Kelvin and Wilfred.
 Kelvin is in charge of all technology related issues, translating the results of brainstorming sessions into code to create and maintain the digital platform.
 On the other side, Wilfred manages all business related affairs.
 As an experienced business executive with a lot of history in different enterprises, his main task consists of developing the business model and establishing ways to generate revenue.

 “We want every single African to have access to a doctor by using their phone”

-Teledoctor began as a platform that could be accessed by any phone; meaning that owning a smartphone was not a necessity.
-Sam explains that they worked with telecoms who gave them short code, a very simple number that people could call and have their medical questions be heard and answered.
+iVitalz began as a platform that could be accessed by any phone; meaning that owning a smartphone was not a necessity.
+Sam explains that they worked with telecoms who gave them a short code, a very simple number that people could call and have their medical questions be heard and answered.
 The payment for the service was deducted from the credit on the phone.
-Sam adds that although this is how their idea started out, they are working towards developing Teledoctor “into a smartphone based application platform because it’s easier to scale and take it to other countries”.
+Sam adds that although this is how their idea started out, they are working towards developing iVitalz “into a smartphone based application platform because it’s easier to scale and take it to other countries”.

 According to a CNN article, a report by Afro Barometer concluded that less than one in three Africans have access to a draining system, and only 63% have piped water.
 However, 93% of Africans have access to cell phone service.
-With most Africans having access, Mobile phones play a decisive role in the country’s development.
-Teledoctor hopes to use this technological progression in order to educate patients on health information.
+With most Africans having access, mobile phones play a decisive role in the country’s development. iVitalz hopes to use this technological progression in order to educate patients on health information.

 “Our main goal is to create equitable access to medical doctors on a real time basis”

-Rockstart is also connecting Teledoctor to other startups and professionals who are passionate about using technology to solve health related problems as well.
+Rockstart is also connecting iVitals to other startups and professionals who are passionate about using technology to solve health related problems as well.
 Sam explains that, before joining an accelerator, you should make sure you bring value to the program and they bring value to you.
 Evaluate carefully whether the relationship can develop into a symbiosis.

 “Rockstart’s ecosystem, mentors and networks allow us to achieve anything we want to,” he said.
 “From the onset we loved the fact that the program is just focused on health.
 In addition to the support, we are given access to people that share our passion for health.
 Interacting with people who have global access has immeasurable value.”